As of March 20, 2020 and by Decree 297/20, the entire country entered a period of social,

-Over 6,400 statues, sarcophagi, coffins and crypts commemorate some of Argentina’s most celebrated sons and daughters, not least Eva Peron, in this labyrinthine city of the dead.
+Over 6,400 statues, sarcophagi, coffins and crypts commemorate some of Argentina’s most celebrated sons and daughters, not least Eva "Evita" Perón, in this labyrinthine city of the dead.

 Recoleta Cemetery, in the neighbourhood of the same name, was once the orchard of the adjoining Basílica Nuestra Señora del Pilar - the glistening white church that overlooks the square outside.
 The land, which belonged to the Recollect monks from which the neighbourhood took its name, became the city’s first public cemetery in 1822.
 Its layout was designed by French engineer Próspero Catelin, who also designed the city’s Metropolitan Cathedral in the Plaza de Mayo.

-It is an eerily beautiful and tranquil place, with shadowed walkways and towering marble mausoleums rich in art deco, art nouveau, baroque and neo-gothic architectural styles, Masonic symbols and powerful religious iconography.
+It is an eerily beautiful place, with shadowed walkways and towering marble mausoleums rich in Art Deco, Art Nouveau, baroque and neo-gothic architectural styles, Masonic symbols and powerful religious iconography.
 Over 90 of its tombs are listed as national historical monuments.
 The most visited tombs are those of Eva Perón and former Argentine presidents Sarmiento and Raúl Alfonsín.

 Don’t forget to pick up a map at the entrance.

 The mausoleum of the Paz family who owned the Palacio Paz (today the Circulo Militar) on Plaza San Martín as well as the newspaper La Prensa, is a majestic black stone structure, adorned with gigantic marble angles and Masonic imagery.